elementary-data/dbt-data-reliability/README.md

 Our goal is to provide data teams **immediate visibility, detection of data issues, and impact analysis**.
 We focus on **simple effortless setup**, and integrations with the existing stack.

-**This package is designed for tables data monitoring and dbt monitoring.**
+**This package is designed for continuous monitoring of your data and dbt operation.
+It includes monitoring of quality metrics, freshness, volume and schema changes, including anomaly detection, configured and executed as dbt tests.**

-The package is Elementary integration with your dbt project, read more here [documentation](https://docs.elementary-data.com/).
+The package is [Elementary](https://www.elementary-data.com/) integration with your dbt project, read more here [documentation](https://docs.elementary-data.com/).
-Using an 'on-run-start' and 'on-run-end' macros, it uploads your monitoring configuration and dbt artifacts.

 To learn more on how to monitor your DWH, refer to our [main repo](https://github.com/elementary-data/elementary-lineage).

+## Data anomalies monitoring as dbt tests

+Elementary delivers **data monitoring and anomaly detection as dbt tests.**

+Elementary dbt tests are data monitors that collect metrics and metadata over time.
+On each execution, the tests analyze the new data, compare it to historical metrics, and alert on anomalies and outliers.

+**Elementary data monitors as tests are configured and executed like native tests in your project!**

 ## Getting started